 Scholarships are available for individuals seeking CFP® certification, who can demonstrate financial need and are from underrepresented populations within the financial services profession in terms of race, ethnicity, gender, sexual orientation and/or disability.

 Information on scholarship programs from third-party organizations that assist qualified individuals with attaining CFP® certification.

-Many financial firms value and support CFP® certification.
+Additionally, many financial services firms value and support CFP® certification.
 They often encourage their employees to become certified and will offer reimbursement for coursework related to achieving CFP® certification.
 We encourage you to explore what support your firm offers.

 Doing some research into scholarship or reimbursement options can help you in planning how to approach the financing of your coursework for CFP® certification.

 Since the launch of our first scholarship program in 2016, the Center has awarded 225 scholarships totaling over $1,000,000 to aspiring CFP® professionals.

 These scholarships make a meaningful impact on each recipient's educational and professional journey.
 Several scholars recently shared their personal stories with the Center, explaining what their scholarship meant to them and why they decided to become a CFP® professional.Read Our Scholar Stories